 What's the Difference Between a Nebulizer and an Inhaler?

-Inhalers are handheld devices that deliver medicine.
+Inhalers are handheld devices.
 They're small enough to carry in a pocket, purse, or backpack.
 There are a couple of different kinds:

 Metered Dose Inhalers (MDIs)

-This is the kind of inhaler doctors prescribe most for teens.
+A metered dose inhaler is the type of inhaler doctors usually prescribe for teens.
 MDIs work a bit like mini-aerosol cans.
 When the person squeezes the inhaler, it releases a measured puff of medicine.

 Some MDIs have counters that show how many doses are left in the inhaler.
 If you use an MDI that doesn't have a counter, you need to keep track of the number of puffs taken.
 That's important because inhalers spray even when there's no medicine left.
 Writing down the number of puffs helps you know when it's time to get a new inhaler.